This Will Be the Death of Us: Composition and lyrics

 Musically described as pop punk, This Will Be the Death of Us drew comparisons to older punk rock bands such as Bad Religion and All.
 Lyrically, the album sees the group questioning authority, taking on life issues and straight edge culture.
 The album features various friends from other bands doing guest vocal performances; none of the features were planned, with Set Your Goals finding parts for them when they wanted to appear on the record.
 The title-track, "This Will Be the Death of Us", begins with fast tempo punk drums alongside catchy guitar parts.
 It has Wilson and Brown harmonizing throughout; the track is closed with a verse sung by Caruana.
-"With Hoffman Lenses We Will See the Truth" incorporates Brown doing media presenter vocals; "Look Closer" covers the theme of complacency.
+The song's second verse, sung by Brown, deals with his self-doubt: "I began to think of things in a very dark and untrue manner", which he said isolated him from himself and the band.
+He used his bandmates and adoration from fans as support.
+"With Hoffman Lenses We Will See the Truth" sees Brown doing media presenter vocals; Wilson said it was inspiured by Nineteen Eighty-Four (1949) by George Orwell, "8 O'Clock in the Morning" by Ray Nelson, and the films Soylent Green (1973) and They Live (1988).
+"Look Closer" covers the theme of complacency, with Wilson explaining that the track dealt with government overreach.